Sam Junqua

 Samuel Junqua (born November 9, 1996) is an American professional soccer player who plays as a defender for Major League Soccer club Real Salt Lake.

 Career

-Youth & College
+Youth and college

 Junqua attended the University of California, Berkeley, where he played college soccer for four years between 2015 and 2018, making 68 appearances and tallying 3 assists.
 He was named to the 2018 All-Pac-12 third team.

 While in college, Junqua played in the PDL with FC Golden State Force and San Francisco Glens.